reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-We can see that besides from a well-formed error response payload it is not giving us any useful information.
+We can see that besides a well-formed error response payload it is not giving us any useful information.
 Even the `message`
-field is empty which should at least have 'Item with id 1 not found' that our exception is carrying.
+the field is empty which should at least have 'Item with id 1 not found' that our exception is carrying.

-Let's start by fixing error message issue.
+Let's start by fixing the error message issue.

-Spring Boot provides number of properties using which we can add exception message, exception class or even have stack trace
+Spring Boot provides a number of properties using which we can add exception message, exception class, or even have a stack trace
-as part of response payload.
+as part of the response payload.

 ```yaml
 server: